A Road Safety Culture

 • Avoid the Drowsiness While Driving.

-• Watch Out For Drivers On the Road.
+• Watch Out For Drivers and other road users.

 The National Transport and Safety Authority(NTSA) need to create more awareness and enforcement to help build a solid road safety culture just like NEMA had successfully helped build the culture of not using plastic bags.
 A combination of NTSA, media and public commitment will no doubt change the statistics.
 Truly speaking, road traffic accidents are major of the notable issues that haunt many nations in the world today, particularly African countries.
 However, to build up a good road safety culture that will reduce the high rate of accidents in our societies, the role of the media is very significant in this regard.
 It can change people’s poor behavior and attitudes towards road safety.
 In simple language, the media, as it is, have huge importance and influence toward making the road safer for all.